Approximation Algorithm for Generalized Budgeted Assignment Problems and Applications in Transportation Systems: Approximation Algorithm

-\item Create a generalized $\left(1-\frac{1}{\sqrt{k}}\right)$-conservative magician with a $k$ units of mana {(we will refer to this as a \emph{type-0} magician).} \item The magician is presented with a sequence of $L$ \emph{type-0} boxes \emph{from box $1$ to box $L$}.
-The distribution of $\overline{c}_{lS_l}$ is written on type-0 box $l$.
-The amount of mana the magician will lose if type-0 box $l$ is opened and equal to the value of $\overline{c}_{lS_l}$.
-The magician will decide whether to open type-0 box $l$ following Definition \ref{def:magician}.
-Let the decision variable be $Z_l$ such that $Z_l=1$ if the magician decides to open type-0 box $l$, and $Z_l=0$ otherwise. \item For each $l\in [L]$ and $p\in[P]$, define a random variable $\widetilde{Y}_{lp}:=\sum_{S\in I_l;~p\in S}Z_l^S$.
-Its distribution can be written as

-\item For each $p\in [P]$, create a generalized $\left(1-\frac{1}{\sqrt{\rho_p+3}}\right)$-conservative magician with $\rho_p$ units of mana (called \emph{type-p} magician).
-The magician of $p$ is presented with a sequence of $L$ \emph{type-$p$} boxes \emph{from box $L$ to box $1$}.
+\item For each item $p\in [P]$, create a generalized $\frac{1}{2}$-conservative magician with $1$ unit of mana (called \emph{type-p} magician).
+The magician of item $p$ is presented with a sequence of $L$ \emph{type-$p$} boxes \emph{from box $L$ to box $1$}.
 The distribution of $\widetilde{Y}_{lp}$ is written on type-$p$ box $l$.
-The amount of mana the magician will lose if open type-$p$ box $l$ is equal to the value of $\widetilde{Y}_{lp}$.
-The magician will decide whether to open type-$p$ box $l$ following Definition \ref{def:magician}.
-Let the (random) decision variable be $Z_{l}^p$, i.e., $Z_l^p=1$ if the magician for $p$ decides to open type-$p$ box $l$, and $Z_l^p=0$ otherwise. \item If $p\in S_l$, $Z_l=1$ and $Z_l^p=1$, then we assign $p$ to $l$ in the final solution.
+The amount of mana the magician will lose if open type-$p$ box $l$ is equal to the value of $\widetilde{Y}_{lp}\in \{0,1\}$.
+The magician will decide whether to open type-$p$ box $l$ following the mechanism defined in Definition \ref{def:magician}.
+Let the (random) decision variable be $Z_{l}^p$, i.e., $Z_l^p=1$ if the magician for $p$ decides to open type-$p$ box $l$, and $Z_l^p=0$ otherwise. \end{enumerate}